 These types of algorithms are used to predict future outcomes based on a set of input data.
 To help you get the picture, imagine the computer programs modern meteorologists use to forecast the weather.

 These algorithms take an entire data set and find similarities or differences between specific points.
-An example would be finding potentially fraudulent transactions within an accounting document or indicating who in a group of people are the same age.
+An example would be finding potentially fraudulent transactions within an accounting document or indicating who in a group of people is the same age.

 ➜ Question time: can you use multiple algorithms in sync to complete greater sets of calculations?